fannani/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->

-I am a Software Engineer with 4+ years experience
+I am a Software Engineer with 4+ years of professional experience, who is experienced in developing various end-to-end applications.
+Passionate about building Front-End web applications including optimization, integration, accessibility, and testing.

+## Skills

+- Languages: (proficient): Javascript, Typescript, Dart, Java (familiar): Python, SQL, C++
+- Technologies: (proficient): ReactJS, MobX/Redux/Jotai, NextJs, ChakraUI/TailwindCSS, NestJS, Flutter, Graphql, Webpack (familiar): VueJS, InertiaJS
+- Others: Vercel, Firebase, GCP, Git, Midtrans

 ## Experience